Updated Oct 9, 2020 by Michael Lemieux.

 The first step in the validation process is to quickly assess whether a significant number of the cells have been edited (see Figure 1).
 For indels, this is visualized using a mismatch cleavage assay (see Figure 2).
 For HDR, this is often visualized by a change in the restriction pattern at the site of interest or via a reporter readout.
 For deletions (see Figure 3), this is visualized by a decrease in size of a PCR product produced by primers flanking the region to be deleted.

 Once you know that a portion of your cells have been edited, you can go on to create clonal cell lines.
 Serial dilutions can be used to isolate single cells followed by an expansion period to generate these lines.
 If you have a fluorescent protein marker on your plasmid, you can use FACS to enrich the cells that received Cas9 and your gRNA.
 After expansion, assay each cell line and sequence the region of interest in order to validate the genome edit as described in Figure 1.
-When possible, you should also assess protein expression via western blot as a further form of validation.
+But don’t stop there, because you can potentially validate your edit at four different levels (DNA, RNA, protein, and phenotype).
+Depending on the nature of your edit, something like qRT-PCR could be used to demonstrate a difference in mRNA transcript levels.
+A western blot can assess protein expression, and phenotypic analyses will be crucial to demonstrate the functional consequences of your edit.
+We’ll focus mostly on validation at the DNA level in this post, so read on to learn more!

 Mismatch Cleavage Assay to Detect Indels